ankschoubey/dotfiles/README.md

 Break Timer:
 ```

-Title: `Time for a QUAK-break 🦆`

-Subtitle: `How do you feel?
-Are you focusing on the right thing?
-How would you make this more efficient?`

 Primary Color: `70 92 139` or `34 36 55` (Tokyo Night)
 Text Color: Blue `119 179 255` or Green `185 233 129`